eclipse-aaspe/server/README.md

 AasxServerWindows.exe --opc --rest -data-path /path/to/aasxs
 ```

+You can see the AAS on the server with: http://localhost:51310/server/listaas.
+To show the JSON of the exampleMotor AAS please use: http://localhost:51310/aas/ExampleMotor.
+To show submodel "Identification" please use: http://localhost:51310/aas/ExampleMotor/submodels/Identification/complete.

 ### Options

 To obtain help on individual flags and options, supply the argument `--help`: